serverless/dashboard/node/packages/aws-lambda-otel-extension/README.md

 The extension is a lambda layer with a source maintained in [opt](opt) folder.
 There are two extensions configured within a layer:

-1. External, placed in [opt/otel-extension/external](opt/otel-extension/external) folder, which gathers information (from (1) execution environment (2) AWS Lambdas APIs (3) Data provided via internal extension) and sends the compliant [OpenTelemetry](https://opentelemetry.io/) payload to designated destination (see [Configure destination endpoints of telemetry payloads](#configure-destination-endpoints-of-telemetry-payloads))
+1. External, placed in [opt/otel-extension/external](opt/otel-extension/external) folder, which gathers information (from (1) execution environment (2) AWS Lambdas APIs (3) Data provided via internal extension) and sends the compliant [OpenTelemetry](https://opentelemetry.io/) payload to Serverless Console ingestion servers
 2. Internal, placed in [opt/otel-extension/internal](opt/otel-extension/internal) folder, which is pre-run in the same process as Node.js Lambda handler, and through pre-setup instrumentation gathers additional data about invocations, which is sent to external extension

 ### What telemetry payload does it generate?